msteinbeck/tinyspline/README.md

 ####Install the Python Binding
 The root directory of TinySpline contains the Python script `setup.py` which uses Setuptools to wrap the CMake build process.
-Additionally, it copies the resulting files to the appropriate Python directory.
+Additionally, it copies the resulting files to the appropriate Python installation directory.
 Use the following command to build and install the Python binding of TinySpline:

 ```bash
 python setup.py install